 Do General Authorities Use Alternate Translations?

-My colleague Matthew Grey has noting instances across the years in which General Authorities have used alternate Bible translations.
+In a word, yes!
+My colleague Matthew Grey has noted instances across the years in which General Authorities have used alternate Bible translations.
 I’m including here the list he shared with me, with some additions:

 President Dieter F. Uchtdorf in the April 2017 General Conference quoted the New English Translation of Philippians 2:3.